 Vitamin B-17 is effective in reducing tumor related pain and increasing the survivability of late stage critical patients.
 It is best known for its ability to prevent metastases in all types of cancers.

-As early as 1974, Vitamin B-17 was being used intravenously and through treatment of thousands of patients, the Angeles Functional Oncology team has found the most impactful method of Laetrile treatment.
+As early as 1974, Vitamin B-17 was being used intravenously and through treatment of thousands of patients, Mexican doctors have found the most impactful method of Laetrile treatment aplication.

 The principle is that cancer cells react more sensitively to the effects of excessive heat than normal cells.